ajlorans/document-management/README.md

   - **Description**: Retrieves details of a specific document by its ID.
   - **Response**: Document information object or 404 if not found.
 - `POST /{id}/approve`
   - **Description**: Approves a document at its current approval step.
-Requires appropriate approver role for the current step.
+Requires appropriate approver role for the current step (e.g., "LegalApprover" for legal step).
   - **Response**: Success or error message.
 - `POST /{id}/reject`
   - **Description**: Rejects a document at its current approval step.
 Requires appropriate approver role for the current step.